rohitramu/kpm/README.md

 If an export name is not provided with the `--export-name` flag, `<package name>-<package version>` will be used.

-If a version is not specified, the highest available version which is in the local KPM repository (i.e. one that has already been [pulled](#pull-a-template-package-from-a-docker-registry) or [packed](#pack-your-template-package)) will be used.
+If a version is not specified, the highest available version which is in the local KPM repository (i.e. one that has already been [packed](#pack-your-template-package)) will be used.

-If a version is specified and the template package is not available in the local KPM repository, it will be pulled from the `docker.io` [Docker registry](#docker) (i.e. Docker Hub).
-Specify a different Docker registry to use with the `--docker-registry` flag.

-## Sharing your template package

-### Push your template package to a Docker registry

-1. If you have not already done so, make your package locally available by running the ["pack" command](#pack-your-template-package).
-You can verify that it really is locally available with the ["list" command](#list-the-locally-available-template-packages).

-    ```cmd
-    kpm pack /path/to/package/root
-    kpm ls
-    ```

-1. To push your package to a [Docker registry](#docker), ensure that you have the credentials to do so by first logging in.
-For example, to get credentials for your Docker Hub account, run:

-    ```cmd
-    docker login docker.io
-    ```

-1. Run the "push" subcommand to push the template package to the Docker registry:

-    ```cmd
-    kpm push username/example
-    ```

-1. Your package is now usable by anyone who has access to your Docker repository!

-    ```cmd
-    kpm pull username/example -v 0.1.0
-    ```